melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 topology ../InputFiles/Parameters/top_all27_prot_na.rtf
 ```

-If we were to be building a model with a **lipid bilayer** we would need to also include the topology file referring to lipids. ie)
+If we were to be building a model with a **lipid bilayer** we would need to also include the topology file referring to lipids, i.e.:

 ```
 topology ../InputFiles/Parameter/top_all27_prot_lipid.rtf